 Mixed Lighting is a lighting situation where more than one type of light is present.
-It can be intentional or a problem needing to be solved either on location or when post processing.
+It can be intentional, or a problem which needs to be solved either on location or when post-processing.
 An example of an intentional use of mixed lighting is the use of strobe and continuous lighting together in a studio setting for special effects.
 This combines a long enough exposure to show motion with the frozen image provided by flash.
 An example of undesirable mixed lighting is the use of a tungsten light in a room with daylight coming through a window.
-What happens in this circumstance is two different colors of light in the same scene, so in this example, if you set your white balance to daylight, parts will look very orange while some areas are appropriately white balanced, and if you set your white balance to tungsten, parts will look very blue.
-This can be dealt with in post with selective color adjustments, but sometimes the easiest salvage is simply a black and white conversion.
+No matter what white balance you choose on your camera, because the two light sources are a different color your resulting image will have parts that are either blue / cool, or orange-red / warm.

 What is Mixed Lighting in Photography

 Photographically speaking, mixed lighting refers largely to the color of two different light sources, moreso than any other aspect of differing sources of light such as flash versus natural light, or bright versus dim, etc. Even though technically, any two different light sources could be considered "mixed".

 Daytime ambient sunlight, for example, is roughly 5500 Kelvin white balance temperature.
 Indoor lighting that is roughly similar to the traditional Tungsten color temperature, on the other hand, will be in the vicinity of 3000 Kelvin white balance.
 (See also: Color Temperature.)

 Mixed lighting conditions can also be created intentionally, such as using a colored gel on a flash for a special effect.
 Gels can commonly be orange-red or "warm", blue or "cool", as well as more "for effect" colors such as green or pink or any other color.